-This PPS (4-23040) does not include additional dwelling units over those previously approved under 4-11004, and so the prior required off-site facilities of that PPS are determined to be adequate to serve the development evaluated with 4-23040.
-Based on the preceding findings, the provision of mandatory dedication of parkland shall be met through provision of the off-site facilities previously required under 4-11004, in accordance with Section 24-135(b) of the prior Subdivision Regulations.
+This PPS (4-23040) does not propose additional dwelling units over those previously approved under 4-11004, and so the prior required off-site facilities of that PPS are determined to be adequate to serve the proposed development.
+Based on the preceding findings, staff find the provision of mandatory dedication of parkland should be met through provision of the off-site facilities previously required under 4-11004, in accordance with Section 24-135(b) of the prior Subdivision Regulations, subject to the conditions recommended in this technical staff report.

-9. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), master plan, and prior Subdivision Regulations to provide the appropriate transportation facilities.
+6. Transportation-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), master plan, and prior Subdivision Regulations to provide the appropriate transportation recommendations.